Developer Guide

 Aspect: Implementation of Delete Task Command

-Alternative 1 (current choice): Users have to call
+• Alternative 1 (current choice): Users have to call listt to find the index of the task they wish to delete.

-to find the index of the task they wish to delete.- Pros: Increase convenience for users, as they do not have to remember the index of each task while being easier to implement.
+• Pros: Increase convenience for users, as they do not have to remember the index of each task while being easier to implement.

-Alternative 2: Allow users to key in the index of each task when creating tasks, after which they can
+• Alternative 2: Allow users to key in the index of each task when creating tasks, after which they can use this index when deleting tasks.

-to function properly. - Cons: The cons of this alternative lies in the difficulty of managing indexes when adding and deleting tasks.
+• Cons: The cons of this alternative lies in the difficulty of managing indexes when adding and deleting tasks.

-to find the index of the task they wish to delete or to find unused indexes to add tasks, which will not give it an advantage over the first alternative.
+If the user does not keep track of the indexes they have used for previous tasks, they may have to still call listt to find the index of the task they wish to delete or to find unused indexes to add tasks, which will not give it an advantage over the first alternative.

 It would also be harder to keep track of invalid indexes.
 When tasks are deleted, their index should be invalid.
 Using this alternative, we would have to constantly update a list of invalid indexes when adding or deleting tasks, which would be troublesome and could lead to bugs.
 In alternative 1, all indexes are flushed to the front (i.e. first task has index 1, second task has index 2 etc.) and thus the invalid indexes can be easily obtained.